fnrizzi/ElasticShearWaves/docs/run_fom.md

 to build the code and used `MYWORKDIR` as the working directory for that procedure, so that `${MYWORKDIR}/build` contains all the executables.

+You also need Python>3.6 with the following packages: matplotlib, numpy, scipy, yaml.

 ## Generating the mesh
 The code has been developed such that the mesh is generated with Python